Versus the competiton:

 The second row is reasonably accessible through rear-hinged access doors.
 The seats have flimsy, low cushions and little thigh support, but the legroom is impressive.
 I much prefer it over the tiny backseat in Toyota’s FJ Cruiser, an SUV with similar access doors.

 Of late, Honda has taken to loading every car it builds with safety features, an initiative the automaker calls “Safety for Everyone.”
-For 2007, the Element finally receives safety gear commensurate with the rest of its clan, thanks to such additions as an electronic stability system and rollover-sensing side curtain airbags.
+Last year’s Element finally received safety gear commensurate with the rest of the automaker’s lineup, including an electronic stability system and rollover-sensing side curtain airbags.
 Other standard equipment includes four-wheel-disc antilock brakes and seat-mounted, side-impact airbags up front, as well as the mandatory dual front airbags.

-The Insurance Institute for Highway Safety gave the Element its highest crash-test rating, Good, for frontal impacts.
-IIHS has yet to test the 2007 Element for side impacts.
+The Insurance Institute for Highway Safety gave the Honda Element its highest crash-test rating, Good, for frontal impacts.
+IIHS has yet to test the 2008 Element for side impacts.

 Child-seat provisions include Latch child-seat anchors embedded in both rear seats.
 Top-tether anchors for both positions are mounted in the ceiling next to the liftgate, a position that, if child seats are installed, could reduce luggage space.

 Long-term reliability is typically Honda’s forte, and the Element doesn’t disappoint.
-Consumer Reports predicts the 2007 model should prove “much better than average” for reliability.
-Using Cars.com’s Total Cost of Ownership tool, an Element SC is projected to cost $38,090 to own for five years, including the purchase price.
-That’s less than the Subaru Forester 2.5 X ($38,690) — despite the Forester’s lower purchase price — or even a front-wheel-drive Toyota RAV4 Sport ($39,282).
-A similarly priced front-wheel-drive Chevrolet Equinox LT comes in at a predicted $43,696 for five years.
+Consumer Reports predicts the 2008 model should prove “much better than average” for reliability.
+Using Cars.com’s Total Cost of Ownership tool, a 2008 Element SC is projected to cost $41,698 to own for five years, including depreciation.
+That’s less than the Subaru Forester 2.5 X ($42,139) — despite the Forester’s lower purchase price — or even a front-wheel-drive Toyota RAV4 Sport ($41,807).
+A less expensive front-wheel-drive Saturn Vue XE comes in at a predicted $41,705 for five years.

-The two-wheel-drive Element LX starts at $18,900 without the destination charge.
+The two-wheel-drive Honda Element LX base price starts at $18,980 without the destination charge.
 Standard features include power windows and locks, water-resistant front seats, heavy-duty urethane floors, air conditioning, cruise control, a CD stereo and remote keyless entry.
-The $20,910 EX adds body-colored exterior cladding for a more uniform appearance, as well as 16-inch alloy wheels, water-resistant fabric for the backseat and an upgraded stereo with an auxiliary MP3 jack.
+The $20,990 EX adds body-colored exterior cladding for a more uniform appearance, as well as 16-inch alloy wheels, water-resistant fabric for the backseat and an upgraded stereo with an auxiliary MP3 jack.
 Adding all-wheel drive ($1,400) to either model also gives you a fixed glass skylight over the cargo area.
-Curiously, no conventional moonroof is available.
+No conventional moonroof is available.

-At $22,695, the Element SC adopts modified exterior styling and a sport-tuned suspension, as well as 18-inch wheels, piano-black interior trim and red gauges.
-The urethane floors and waterproof seats are dropped for regular fabric and carpets, but the rear gets another 12-volt outlet.
+At $22,775, the Element SC adopts modified exterior styling and a sport-tuned suspension, as well as 18-inch wheels, piano-black interior trim and red gauges.
+The urethane floors and waterproof seats are dropped for regular fabric and carpets, but the center console gets another 12V outlet.
 (Fewer kayaks, more … boom boxes?)

 On any trim level, substituting an automatic transmission for the manual adds $800.

-The Element was quite the character when it arrived early this decade.
-Today’s model doesn’t have quite as much offbeat charm — perhaps because there are now equally goofy alternatives — but its core strengths, versatility and reliability, are among the best on the market.
-For 2007, tack safety on as another strength.
+The Honda Element was quite the character when it arrived early this decade.
+Today’s model doesn’t have quite as much offbeat charm, perhaps because there are now equally goofy alternatives, but its core strengths — versatility and reliability — are among the best on the market.
+Now you can tack safety on the list, too.